Written by: Adam Godwin

 Key clauses will typically include:

-Don’t sign anything not clearly understood.
+Don’t sign anything if you do not clearly understand it.
 The sales contract is legally binding under Spanish law once signed by both parties.

 Arranging Payment & Completion